 - 05. Substantially reduce corruption and bribery in all their forms - 06.
 Develop effective, accountable and transparent institutions at all levels - 07.
-Ensure responsive, inclusive. participatory and representative decision-making at all levels - 08.
+Ensure responsive, inclusive, participatory and representative decision-making at all levels - 08.
 Broaden and strengthen the participation of developing countries in the institutions of global governance - 09.
 By 2030, provide legal identity for all, including birth registration

-3.2 times increase in the number of fatalities due to conflicts between 2008 and 2014
+Increase in the number of fatalities due to conflicts between 2008 and 2014